IFRCGo/go-web-app/README.md

 The backend that serves the frontend application is maintained in a separate [repository](https://github.com/IFRCGo/go-api/).

+## Previous repository

+[Go Frontend](https://github.com/IFRCGo/go-frontend) is the previous version of the project which contains the original codebase and project history.

 ## Community & support

 - Visit the [IFRC GO Wiki](https://go-wiki.ifrc.org/) for documentation of the IFRC GO platform.